 “Explain,” he says.

 “Well, there is no time for details.
 But suffice to say the conspirators have already penetrated every layer of government, and are now very near their goal: the total collapse of Western civilization.
 I wouldn’t be surprised if you yourself were an agent.”

 “Okay…” says Murky, his eyes narrowing.
 “What’s your mission, then?”

 “You see,” Bigote says.
 “If my calculations are correct, it’s far too late to prevent the conspiracy from succeeding.
 But there is still some time—a few years, maybe—to prepare for the inevitable.
-That’s why I’m trying to go to Spain, to gather up the fruits of Western civilization and preserve them for the scattered bands of survivors who will survive the collapse.”
+That’s why I’m trying to get to Spain, to gather up the fruits of Western civilization and preserve them for the scattered bands of survivors who will survive the collapse.”

-I detect it first—it’s even worse than usual, a mixture of rotten eggs, vinegar, and old ham that’s gone bad—and then Bigote catches a whiff (I can tell because he starts coughing), and finally it reaches Murky, whose only reaction is to blanch paper white.
+I detect it first—it’s even worse than usual, a mixture of rotten eggs, vinegar, and ham that’s gone bad—and then Bigote catches a whiff (I can tell because he starts coughing), and finally it reaches Murky, whose only reaction is to blanch paper white.

 “Excuse me,” he says, and quickly leaves the room.

 “Dan, that was brilliant,” Bigote says, between coughs.
 “Excellent diversionary tactic.
 Now, help me figure out how to slip out of these restraints.”